 Shack: Just pinning it all down.
 Will be ready fi dem soon!!

-Hi Kurtis, welcome to VENTS!
+Hi guys, welcome to VENTS!
 How have you been?
-I’ve been good… busy but its …
+We have been good!
+Thanks for …